msherazi/klein-gordon-solver/README.md

 # klein-gordon-fdm

 This is a C++ program which solves the 1-D Klein-Gordon equation using a finite difference leapfrog method to simulate the evolution of a scalar field on a spatial grid with Gaussian initial conditions and periodic boundary conditions.

+Physically, this simulation can represent a free scalar (spin-0) bosonic field, as well as classical wave propagation in relativistic systems.
+With mass set to 0.0 (m = 0) the Klein-Gordon equation reduces to the electromagnetic wave equation, which can shown by non-oscillatory behavior  in plots for this case.

 klein_gordon.cpp generates .dat files which contain position and field values which can be plotted using plotting_program to show spatial wave propagation through time.